terrapower/armi/doc/user/inputs.rst

   material is slightly different than the theoretical density due to the manufacturing process.

-  The class 1/class 2 modifications in fuel materials are used to identify mixtures of custom isotopics labels for input scenarios where a varying blend of a high-reactivity feed with a low-reactivity feed.
+  The class 1/class 2 modifications in fuel materials are used to identify mixtures of custom isotopics labels for input scenarios where there is a blend of a high-reactivity feed with a low-reactivity feed.
 This is often useful for closed fuel cycles.
 For example, you can define any fuel material as being made of LWR-derived TRU plus depleted uranium at various weight fractions.
 Note that this input style only adjusts the heavy metal.

-  User can specify material modications on a by-component basis.
+  Users can specify material modications on a by-component basis.
 This is useful, for instance, when two pins within an assembly are made of the same base material but have different fuel enrichments.
 This is done   using the ``by component`` attribute to the material modifications.
 For example::